 Compliance Frameworks Are Always Behind the Curve

-One of the biggest problems with compliance guidelines is how long it takes for these guidelines to be updated.
+One of the biggest problems with compliance guidelines is how long it takes to update them.
 Cybercriminals are always on their toes, hacking and developing new ways to exploit organizations’ data security.
-However, it can take regulators months to identify, understand and tackle loopholes in the guidelines.
+However, it can take regulators months to identify, understand, and tackle loopholes in the guidelines.

 Compliance isn’t enough because it relies on frameworks and certifications that follow what’s happening now.
 For example, PCI DSS version 3.2.1 was released in 2017 and ISO 27001 was published in 2013, yet those standards are still being used today.
 Compliance built according to a framework or certification requirements is only as valuable as it is up to date.

 Here’s an example of how that plays out: One of the more prevalent types of attacks we see is ransomware.
 This type of attack works by encrypting data and altering it surreptitiously; before the organization knows it, all your data has been modified and rendered inaccessible.

 One of the strongest preventative measures against ransomware is dynamic file integrity monitoring which enables a cybersecurity compliance program to constantly watch the data associated with files and detect when any change has been made.
 It notifies the organization when/if the file’s integrity has been somehow undermined.

 Another example is when the NIST framework recommended that passwords be changed every 90 days.
 Then, with the release of NIST 800-53, we see that recommendation be reversed.
 This is because new research has shown that changing passwords frequently is an ineffective security measure and can sometimes have the opposite effect.

 If an organization is adopting an outdated framework, the organization can’t be sure that current best practices are being implemented.